pfrazee/pfrazee.github.io/_posts/2017-11-06-secure-ledgers-dont-require-proof-of-work.md

 Blockchains are used to enable networks of computers to run a database without trusting each other.
 Because the computers don't trust each other, the network needs a way to make sure that no one is adding fraudulent transactions to the database.
-In these sorts of cases, a mechanism called proof-of-work is used to help prevent fraudulent transactions.
+In these sorts of cases, a mechanism called proof-of-work is used to help prevent a kind of fraudulent transactions.

-In a proof-of-work-based system, adding a transaction to the shared ledger requires the transactor to run a large amount of "frivolous" computation.
+In a proof-of-work-based system, adding a transaction to the shared ledger requires the transactor to run a large amount of frivolous computation.
 Doing computation requires electricity, so all proof-of-work based systems require using large amounts of electricity to function.

 This wouldn't necessarily be a problem, except that proof-of-work systems are architected intentionally to require excess computation in order to meet a requirement of decentralized consensus.